-For entrepreneurs, self-employed individuals and investors who are not EU citizens, Belgium offers a relatively easy path to resident status and eventually to acquiring Belgian citizenship after five years of residence.
+For entrepreneurs, self-employed individuals and investors who are not EU citizens, Belgium offers a path to resident status and eventually to acquiring Belgian citizenship after five years of residence.

 Non-EU citizens normally submit a long-stay visa application.
 All applications for residence permits are subject to case-by-case approval by the government.
 It is therefore of the utmost importance that an application is thoroughly prepared.